joycehwchan/top-etch-a-sketch/README.md

 # Etch A Sketch

-A simple Etch A Sketch created with HTML, CSS and JavaScript.
+A simple Etch A Sketch created with HTML, CSS and JavaScript.<br>
+Project for the Odin Project.

 ### What I learned
 * Generate sketchboard with Flex Grid and DOM